 - Parents attend a one session parent program before scheduling the baptism of their child.

-- Meetings are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am.
+- Meetings are offered on the first Sunday of February, April, June, August, October and December from 10:00-11:30 am in Rm.
+3. (A meeting must be completed before the Baptism date.)

-- Several months before the child is born, parents should call the Parish Office to sign up for these classes.
-A nursery is available during these meetings.
+- Several months before the child is born, parents should call the Life Center Office to sign up for a class or complete the forms below.
+A nursery (Treasures of the Son) is available during this meeting.

 - Infant Baptisms are celebrated after the 12:15 Noon Mass on the second and last Sundays of each month.

 - Baptisms can also be celebrated within the Mass.
-Please call the Parish Office to schedule a Baptism.
+Please call the Life Center Office to schedule a Baptism.

 - The Baptism of older children, teens, or adults follows the Rite of Christian Initiation of Adults (RCIA).